-Methods: The SOST group has decided to put forth a BAA that would include three research areas:
+Methods: The SOST group has published a Broad Agency Announcement that includes three research areas:

 - 1. Validation of finite-element model outputs of whale skulls may include: - a.
 Validation of the bone conduction pathway - b.
-Scanning an additional baleen whale species-e.g., a Bowhead that is obtained from subsistence harvest, or a stranded animal that can be mobilized quickly before decomposing. - 2.
-Improve equipment and methodology for AEP methods

-- a.
-Development of appropriate transducer a portable speaker that can reproduce sounds <1 kHz this remains a major technological hurdle. - b.
+Scanning an additional baleen whale species e.g., a Bowhead that is obtained from subsistence harvest, or a stranded animal that can be mobilized quickly before decomposing. - 2.
+Improve equipment and methodology for AEP methods - a.
+Development of appropriate transducer a portable speaker that can reproduce sounds < 1kHz this remains a major technological hurdle. - b.
 Testing of appropriate size and placement of subcutaneous needles this can be started with sounds above 1 kHz, before the appropriate transducer has been developed. - c.
 Note: later stages of AEP work would include testing on real, stranded animals, but the steps above are necessary first. - 3.
 Open-ended call for proposals that aim to build an auditory weighting function for LF whales using new ideas, methods, or technology